Solar Tax Benefits Remain Powerful: 2020 Recap

 Many heat pump water heaters also qualify for a $300 rebate under this program.
 Somewhat confusingly, the cap is $500.
 So say you have (1) qualifying heat pump, and (1) qualifying water heater, you do not receive $300 + $300 = $600, but instead $500.

-If you weren’t able to go solar in tax year 2019, there are lots of reasons to make the move in 2020.
-Between the federal tax incentive, and incentives for complementary EV and heat pump technology, there are many financial reasons backing up the environmental case to transition to clean energy.
+If you weren’t able to go solar in tax year 2020, there are lots of reasons to make the move in 2021.
+Between the significant extension of federal tax incentives, and incentives for complementary EV and heat pump technology, there are many financial reasons backing up the environmental case to transition to clean energy.